hanabi/hanabi.github.io/Reference.md

   * Donald knows that this cannot be a *3 Bluff*, or else Cathy would not have blind-played anything.
 Thus, this must be a *Bad Touch Double Finesse*, so Donald discards his red 3 as a *Sarcastic Discard* to pass it back to Emily.
   * Emily plays the red 3.

-### The Suboptimal Save Prompt & The Suboptimal Save Finesse

-* If the other copy of a card is in the trash already, then the remaining copy needs to be saved.
-These cards are allowed to be saved with either a color clue or a number clue.
-* If both types of clues will **only** introduce one new card, then it is said that that there is a "free choice" between the two clue types.
-* In this situation, the clue type will be chosen that "fills in" the other ancillary cards in the hand or gives important negative information.
-* If a clue type is chosen that is clearly worse than the other one, then the clue giver must be trying to communicate something extra.
-* The means that this innocent-looking *Save Clue* is really a *Play Clue*, and all of the in-between cards are called for.

-### The Declined 5's Finesse

-* The *5's Chop Move* is typically used to save a 5 and a critical non-5 at the same time.
-This is very efficient, because it saves both cards with one clue instead of having to spend two clues.
-* So, when a player has this strategy available, but instead declines to do it and clues the critical card on chop directly (without touching any other cards), then this is quite strange.
-* In this situation, the player must be trying to communicate something extra.
-Similar to an *Occupied Finesse*, the player is trying to signal that this seemingly innocent *Save Clue* is actually a *Play Clue* instead.
-Someone on the team must have the cards to make this critical card playable.
-* In some situations, the blind-player may have to defer playing into the *Finesse* and instead give a *5 Save* to the player with the (now) unsafe chop.
-If they do, then this is not a problem - the clue receiver can retroactively determine that a *Declined 5's Finesse* has occurred and should not *Stomp* on the *Finesse*.

 ### The Patch Finesse (Hidden Form)

 * Sometimes, a player will initiate a *Layered Finesse* on a card that is behind a one-away from playable card.
 Normally, this would be quite bad, as the player would blind-play the one-away from playable card, and it would misplay.